The Police Dashcam Video Of Philando Castile's Fatal Shooting Has Been Released

 "Okay, don't reach for it," Yanez responds.

 "I'm not pulling it out," Castile responds.
-Yanez then repeated for Castile to not pull out his firearm as he reached toward his belt, unholstered his gun, and pointed it toward the driver's seat of the vehicle.
+Yanez then repeats for Castile to not pull out his firearm as he reaches toward his belt, unholsters his gun, and points it toward the driver's seat of the vehicle.

 Yanez again tells Castile not to reach toward the gun, and Castile can be heard saying that he is not.

-Yanez then fired seven shots into the vehicle, fatally striking Castile.
+Yanez then fires seven shots into the vehicle, fatally striking Castile.

 "You just killed my boyfriend," Reynolds, Castile's girlfriend, is heard yelling, as Yanez screams "fuck" several times.

-Several other officers then arrive to the scene, pull Castile out of the car and begin administering CPR.
-Yanez walks off-screen but the dashcam microphone keeps recording as he recounts what happened to another police officer.
+Several other officers then arrive at the scene, pull Castile out of the car, and begin administering CPR.
+Yanez walks off-screen, but the dashcam microphone keeps recording as he recounts what happened to another police officer.

 "It was just getting hanky, he was staring straight ahead, I was getting fucking nervous," he said.
 "I told him to get his fucking hand off his gun."

 Yanez was acquitted of second-degree manslaughter last week.
 The jury was shown the dashcam video during the trial.
-Shortly after the verdict, the city of St. Anthony Village announced that Yanez will no longer serve as a police officer and will not return to active duty.
+Shortly after the verdict, the city of St. Anthony Village announced that Yanez will no longer serve as a police officer, and will not return to active duty.

 "The City of St. Anthony has concluded that the public will be best served if Officer Yanez is no longer a police officer in our city," the statement reads.